Kevin-Shiuan/Web_Programming-Fall2021/README.md

 # 2021 Web Programming
-This repo contains the HW and hack for the course, taken part in Fall 2021
+This repo contains the HW for the course, taken part in Fall 2021